 As of 2016, statistics published by WHO, or the World Health Organization, indicated that approximately 2 billion adults were overweight.
 Notably, 650 million of the adults affected were reported to be suffering from obesity, which when further broken down equated to 40% of women and 39% of men.
 If no countermeasures towards fighting this global menace are effected, the statistics project that approximately 2.7 billion adults will be overweight by 2025.
 With 1 billion of the population suffering from obesity.

 Various scientific studies have proven dietary energy restrictions as one of the most effective ways to lose weight among men.
-Particularly recommending high-protein-low-carbs dietary plans which suppress appetite while at the same time preserving the lean body mass.
+Particularly recommending undergoing gastric band surgery or high-protein-low-carbs dietary plans which suppress appetite while at the same time preserving the lean body mass.

 Unfolding in the subsequent paragraphs are effective weight loss diets for men focusing on successfully decreasing signs of metabolic syndrome and weight reduction.

 This type of diet restricts the intake of simple carbohydrates from sources such as bread, grains, pasta, fruits, legumes, soft drinks, hot chips, refined foods, and much more.
 Such a meal plan encourages a significant intake of proteins, vegetables, and fats.

 One of the key reasons why a low-carb diet is encouraged for weight loss among men is because it eliminates the bad carbs from one’s menu.
 By eating a diet high in fat, moderate in proteins, and low in carbohydrates, the body is forced to switch from burning sugar or glycogen (glucose) as its primary fuel to burning fat for energy.
 A process referred to as nutritional ketosis.